Author Francis Eugene Wood

 I had a wonderful childhood, a good family, and all the adventures a boy should experience.
 The Lawrenceville I knew was small town America, and I was just a shy country boy.
 I did it all, from carrying papers to cutting grass, little league baseball, Boy Scouts, church and school activities.
 I became a part-time radio announcer at WLES-AM when I was fifteen.
 I had a big imagination, too, which served me well.
 I loved the forests and the river and felt a kinship with nature at an early age, which I've retained throughout my life.
 Many of my stories come from my past.

 Francis began working at WFLO AM/FM radio in Farmville in 1971 and is now General Manager of Colonial Broadcasting Company, Inc. (WFLO in Farmville).
 Francis is on the air at WFLO-FM with a daily music and information show, as well as his "Lunchbreak Show" where he spins the hits of the 60s and 70s during the noon hour.
 He is also host of the award-winning "Call Flo Radio Show" heard daily on WFLO AM and WFLO FM.
 He has taught radio courses at Longwood in Farmville and often conducts lectures concerning the broadcasting industry.
-He has served as president of the Virginia Association of Broadcasters.
+He has served as president of the Virginia Association of Broadcasters and was the recipient of the 2015 C.T.
+Lucy Distinguished Service Award.
+Francis was also inducted into the Virginia Communications Hall of Fame in 2015.
 He lives in a log cabin near Sheppards, Virginia, in Buckingham County with his wife, Chris, and son, Daniel.

 I live in the woods under big oaks and poplars.
 It's all I ever wanted.
 Just to live in a log cabin and as close to the land as I could.
 I don't like cities much.
 Just to visit is okay but it's just too much.
 I don't like the concrete under my feet or the constant sounds of civilization.
 I prefer the quiet solitude of the forest.
 That's where the stories come from.
 The mountains and the rivers.
 They draw me to them.
 They always have and I don't deny it.
 Give me a good seat in a wilderness place and I'll sit still for hours and watch and listen.
 That's where I've learned things about nature and about myself.